Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Background and Related Works

 \textbf{Confidentiality Attacks.} Another significant security threat in federated learning systems is confidentiality attacks, which aim to infer and reveal local training data at the federated learning server.
-Figure~\ref{fig:attack}~(b) illustrates the workflow of these attacks.
-Zhu et al. introduced DLG, demonstrating that training data can be reconstructed by analyzing the differences between the initial model distributed by the server and the updated model parameters returned by the local clients~\cite{zhu2019deep}.
-Specifically, DLG employs an optimization-based approach using L-BFGS to identify data that generates gradients minimizing the difference between the local model and the updated parameters, as shown in Figure~\ref{fig:attack}~(b).
-Building on DLG, Geiping et al. proposed the Inverting Gradient attack, which incorporates the cosine similarity of the gradient and the total variation of the reconstructed image~\cite{geiping2020inverting}.
+Zhu et al. demonstrated that local data can be reconstructed by comparing the initial model with client-updated parameters using L-BFGS optimization~\cite{zhu2019deep}, and, Geiping et al. introduced the Inverting Gradient attack, which refines reconstruction by incorporating cosine similarity and total variation measures~\cite{geiping2020inverting}.

 To counter confidentiality attacks, widely adopted approaches include applying differential privacy~\cite{abadi2016deep}, which adds controlled noise to model updates, and gradient pruning~\cite{zhu2019deep}, which suppresses sensitive information in gradients during local training.
-However, these defense mechanisms often degrade model performance, as they manipulate original updates in ways that hinder convergence and accuracy~\cite{huang2021evaluating}. \rev{Furthermore, such approaches often necessitate repetitive computations during local training, which not only delay the federated training process but also impose additional computational burdens on local devices (c.f., Table~\ref{tab:references}).}
+However, these defense mechanisms often degrade model performance, as they manipulate original updates in ways that hinder convergence and accuracy~\cite{huang2021evaluating}.
+Furthermore, such approaches often necessitate repetitive computations during local training, which not only delay the federated training operations but also impose additional computational burden on local devices.